Skip to main content

 We have a scheme in place to prevent service interruption should you be unable to make a payment due to, for example, a long stay in hospital or a change in circumstances.
 You can nominate a friend or relative (a nominee) who we will contact should there be a payment outstanding on the account.
 We would attempt to contact the nominee before any service restrictions are applied, and that nominee will be authorised to make a payment on your account.
 In order to add a nominee, please fill in the Protected Services Scheme application form (pdf 102KB) and send it in to us or, if you are unable to print the form, please contact our support team on 0330 1239 123 to request one.

-You can nominate up to two people to manage your phone and broadband account.
+You can nominate up to two people to manage your account.
 They can manage your bills, make payments, contact us about faults and ask questions about the account.

 Authorised users cannot close the account, accept additional charges on your behalf or make any changes to your contract.

-You can set up an authorised user for phone and broadband in My Account or just give us a call on 0330 1239 123.
+To set up an authorised user for your account just give us a call on 0330 1239 123 or login to My Account and register your additional needs online.

 There may be times when you need someone to manage your affairs for you.
-A Power of Attorney (PoA) is a legal document which gives someone else (known as the attorney) legal authority to make decisions and act on your behalf.
-If you have a PoA we’ll treat them as the account holder, which means you’ll no longer be able to manage your account.
+A Power of Attorney shortened to PoA, is a legal document which gives someone else, known as the attorney, legal authority to make decisions and act on your behalf.
+If you have a PoA we'll treat them as the account holder, which means you'll no longer be able to manage your account.

-Lasting Power of attorney Must be registered and validated by the Office of Public Guardian
+Lasting Power of Attorney: This must be registered and validated by the Office of Public Guardian

-Enduring Power of attorney Must be signed by both parties Only needs to be registered with the Office of Public Guardian if the donor has lost mental capacity
+Enduring Power of Attorney: This must be signed by both parties.
+Only needs to be registered with the Office of Public Guardian if the donor has lost mental capacity.

-Deputyship order Must be stamped by the Court of Protection
+Deputyship order: This must be stamped by the Court of Protection.

-If you have a power of attorney you can send a copy using the options below:
+If you have a power of attorney you can send a copy by post or email.

 Plusnet Plc